War reparations: World War I

 Russians agreed to pay reparations to the Central Powers when Russia exited the war in the Treaty of Brest-Litovsk (which was repudiated by the Bolshevik government eight months later).
 Bulgaria paid reparations of 2.25 billion gold francs (90 million pounds) to the Entente, according to the Treaty of Neuilly.

-Germany agreed to pay reparations of 132 billion gold marks to the Triple Entente in the Treaty of Versailles, which were then cancelled in 1932 with Germany only having paid a part of the sum.
+Germany agreed to pay reparations of 132 billion gold marks to the Triple Entente in the Treaty of Versailles.
+When Germany stopped making payments in 1932 after the agreement reached at the Lausanne Conference failed to be ratified, Germany had paid only a part of the sum.
 This still left Germany with debts it had incurred in order to finance the reparations, and these were revised by the Agreement on German External Debts in 1953.
 After another pause pending the reunification of Germany, the last installment of these debt repayments was paid on 3 October 2010.

 World War II Germany

 During World War II, Germany extracted payments from occupied countries, compelled loans, stole or destroyed property.
 In addition, countries were obliged to provide resources, and forced labour.

-After World War II, according to the Potsdam conference held between July 17 and August 2, 1945, Germany was to pay the Allies US$23 billion mainly in machinery and manufacturing plants.
-Dismantling in the west stopped in 1950.
-Reparations to the Soviet Union stopped in 1953.
+After World War II, according to the Potsdam Conference held between July 17 and August 2, 1945, Germany was to pay the Allies US$23 billion mainly in machinery and manufacturing plants.
+Dismantling in the West stopped in 1950.
+Reparations to the Soviet Union stopped in 1953 (only paid by the GDR).

-Beginning before the German surrender and continuing for the next two years, the United States pursued a vigorous program of harvesting all technological and scientific know-how as well as all patents and many leading scientists in Germany (known as Operation Paperclip).
+Beginning before the German surrender and continuing for the next two years, the United States pursued a vigorous program of harvesting technological and scientific know-how as well as patents and many leading scientists in Germany (known as Operation Paperclip).
 Historian John Gimbel, in his book Science Technology and Reparations: Exploitation and Plunder in Postwar Germany, states that the "intellectual reparations" (referring to German scientists) taken by the Allies amounted to close to $10 billion.

 German reparations were partly to be in the form of forced labor.
 By 1947, approximately 4,000,000 German POWs and civilians were used as forced labor (under various headings, such as "reparations labor" or "enforced labor") in Europe, Canada and the United States after the end of the Second World War.

-This last reference refers to forced labor reparations in Southeast Asia - specifically Cambodia after The Vietnam war, not Germany after WW2.